 Getting the most out of your time on the bike is something that all of us want to achieve in our time-pressed lives.
 A great way to do that is through HIIT (High Intensity Interval Training) sessions.
 These give a short, sharp training stimulus which can produce big fitness gains without having to spend tens of hours on the bike every week.

 The highly structured nature of these sessions – with the intervals and rest periods portioned out to the second – means that they're typically best executed away from the open road and the irregularities of terrain, weather and traffic.

-One of the best ways to do this is on an indoor turbo trainer or a static bike like a Wattbike Atom for example, where you can ride at specific intervals and intensities to the exact second and power output.
-These smart trainers can also automatically adjust resistance based on the wattage of the intervals in your training session if it's set through a training platform like Zwift and Sufferfest, or proprietary apps like Wattbike's Hub.
+Typically, this means training indoors on a turbo trainer or a smart indoor bike, such as a Wattbike Atom, where you can ride at specific intervals and intensities to the exact second and power output.
+These smart trainers can also automatically adjust resistance based on the wattage of the intervals in your training session if it's set through an indoor training app like Zwift and Wahoo X, or proprietary apps like Wattbike's Hub.

 This session focuses on gradually building up the interval intensity with a mixture of all-out zone five intervals followed by zone one recovery blocks, before coming back down again like a pyramid.
 This eight-minute interval can be repeated as many times as your time schedule or ability allows for.

-Micro intervals I
+Micro intervals I - 25 mins

 This micro interval session is all about short high-intensity efforts of 15 seconds apiece, followed by increasing the next batch of all-out efforts to 20 seconds for each zone five effort.

-Pedal to perfection
+Pedal to perfection - 40 mins

 The aim of this workout is to focus on manipulating your cadence and gearing around each effort, with each set slowly tweaking the cadence and subsequent efforts, interspersed with minute recoveries.